Professional Translation Services – Written documents

 The project manager checks that the client is satisfied with the result.
 If there are any problems, the text may be returned to a translator to check or change a phrase.
 There is often follow-up with the translators too – when a revision or editing has been performed, a version with tracked changes is returned to the translator so they can learn from it.

-What different tasks can professional translation services involve?
+What different tasks can document translation services involve?

 The translator works from source to target language, taking care of: